I believe photographer self-doubt can cripple many of us. It’s always there, in the back of our minds.

 My work doesn’t even compare to so-and-so’s.

-The negative chatter can be endless… The good news is the solutions can be too!
+The negative chatter surrounding our photographic work can be endless… The good news is the solutions can be too!

-Keep honing your skills until the doubt is gone.
+Keep honing your skills until the photographer self doubt is gone.

 This step will be a process.
 It will require a lot of work.
 This means you need to know the technical aspects of photography.
-This means that you will be prepared if you have to shoot in open sun.
+You will need to be prepared to shoot in open sun.
 That you can nail the shot as the sun is setting with or without haze, that you are comfortable nailing the focus most of the time.
 It also means you have an editing style and that you are fairly consistent in showing that style across the board.
 Another area is posing.
 Try to have a few go-to poses that you know work, and branch out from there.

 I recommend finding friends and family to practice on; hold mini sessions.
 Practice until the scenarios are all achieved without issue.
 Use these to see what you could have done better.
 Edit them and see if you can have a consistent look throughout the gallery.
 You will get more comfortable, and with that, gain confidence.